LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W07-D2-ObjectConstructors.md

 }
 ```

-Now we can make some *pigeon* objects:
+Now we can make some *pigeon* objects and pass in property values:

 ```javascript
 const agatha = new Pigeon("Agatha", "Egyptian Swift", 50);